 - A great choice for businesses who want to centralize marketing efforts

 - Email Heat Map: This is a rarer analytics service that visually displays how people engage with your emails.
 This makes it easier to tweak and adjust things, so the most important things are in the areas where people have the most activity.

 - Send Time Optimization: This part of their service uses a machine learning-based algorithm to adjust send times and improve overall email delivery rates.

 Overall, SendinBlue is a generalist service.
 Their email systems and analytics are more than viable, but they don’t have quite the same edge in specific areas as many of their competitors.
 That said, they’re not fundamentally bad at anything, either.
 Since they’re an all-in-one, they’re good at centralizing data and supporting your needs as your business grows and changes.

 SendinBlue also uses click-through reports, which help simplify the critical information, rather than bombarding you with charts and graphs.
 This is a nice touch for small business owners who don’t have the time to spend poring over big data’s fine details.

 Like most of the better services, SendinBlue offers a free plan, which in their case allows unlimited contacts but only 300 emails per day.
 Their other plans range from $25/mo (10,000 emails) to $99/mo (100,000 emails) on their base plan and somewhat more for their pro plan.

 All of the services above are great options on their merits, but they have different focuses.
-AWeber and ConvertKit are especially visual, for example, while SendGrid is amazing for high volume delivery.
+AWeber and ConvertKit are especially visual (reminding us of Adobe’s advertisement maker).
+SendGrid, on the other hand, is amazing for high volume delivery.
 If you’re still unsure which service is right for you, start by narrowing it down to your top three choices and figuring out which service will be the best choice in the future.